MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap-protect-only.md

 ## Confirm that you have a subscription that includes the AIP protection service

 Verify that your organization has a subscription that includes the functionality and features you expect.
-For more information, see the [Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-protection) page.

 Assign a license from this subscription to each user in your organization who will protect documents and emails.

 > [!IMPORTANT]
 > Do not manually assign user licenses from the free RMS for individuals subscription and do not use this license to administer the Azure Rights Management service for your organization.
 >
 > These licenses display as **Rights Management Adhoc** in the Microsoft 365 admin center, and **RIGHTSMANAGEMENT_ADHOC** when you run the Azure AD PowerShell cmdlet, [Get-MsolAccountSku](/previous-versions/azure/dn194118(v=azure.100)).
 >
 > For more information about how the RMS for individuals subscription is automatically granted and assigned to users, see [RMS for individuals and Azure Information Protection](./rms-for-individuals.md).